lkq1220/paper-note/the-note-of-doctoral-thesisdesign-and-development-of-wireless-underground-sensor-networks-for-pipeline-monitoring.md

 - dynamic(Environmental factors)
 - operational factors(maintenance and operation parameters of the pipeline networks)

+# main reason for pipes failure
-In the literature corrosion is identified as the main reason for metallic pipes failure.
+- In the literature corrosion is identified as the main reason for metallic pipes failure.
+- The exertion of excessive forces
+- Suffer from flaws in production
+- Human errors

 #### 2.3 Pipeline condition assessment and failure monitoring systems
 #### 2.4 Wireless underground sensor networks for pipeline monitoring